sikaeducation/react-warmup-questions/README.md

 }
 ```

+## What is a prop?

-* What is a prop?
+## What is the syntax for giving a component a prop?

+## What is the syntax for receiving a prop from a component?

 * Short for property
 * Property of the component (HTML has attributes)
 * To pass values to a component
-* What is the syntax for giving a component a prop?
-* What is the syntax for receiving a prop from a component?

 ```jsx
 import Modal from "./Modal"